kestra-io/docs/content/docs/05.enterprise/cli.md

 icon: /docs/icons/admin.svg
 ---

-This page describes how you can interact with Kestra Enterprise Edition using the CLI.
+How to interact with Kestra Enterprise Edition using the CLI.

 ## Authentication